-As you support the survivor to make decisions on their next steps...
+As you support the survivor/victim to make decisions on their next steps...

-Ask the survivor if there is someone s/he trusts to go to for support.
+Ask the survivor/victim if there is someone that she/he trusts to go to for support.

-If asked what your opinion is, encourage the survivor to make the decisions on who to go to, when and why.

-Do not give your own opinion of the situation.
+- If asked what your opinion is, encourage the survivor to make the decisions on who to go to, when and why. - Do not give your own opinion of the situation.

-If any services do exist, provide accurate information to the survivor on the available services or options for more comfort.
+If any services do exist, provide accurate information to the survivor/ victim on the available services or options for more comfort.

 Preparation is key.
-Use your Information Sheet (pages 14 to 16) and make sure you have accurate, up-to-date information on the services available and how to access them.
+Use your Information Sheet (pages 7 to 10) and make sure you have accurate, up-to-date information on the services available and how to access them.